pablos4nt0s/grafana-influxdb-telegraf-prometheus/README.md

 - **Node Exporter**: A tool for exposing system metrics to Prometheus.
 - **Telegraf**: A monitoring agent capable of gathering metrics from diverse sources.
 - **InfluxDB**: A reliable timeseries database for persistent storage of metrics data.
-- **Alertmanager**: A component responsible for handling alerts and notifications.

 # Getting Started